 What I am saying is this: when they adopt Walker’s Launch formula wholesale and without alteration, they are both cosigning and leveraging this exploitative model of authority as a sales trigger to get you to buy from them.
 The authority is manufactured and inauthentic; contains lopsided benefits that accrue to the “authority”; and reinforces an authoritarian dynamic most of them claim to be challenging with their world-changing empowerment practices – and yet somehow this technique didn’t appear to activate moral alarm bells in their consciences.
 Instead, they’re using it.
 They’re lauding it.
 It works and that’s the extent of the conversation they’re willing to have about authority and compulsion – except to celebrate it and endorse it.

-Who endorses Jeff Walker’s Launch formula apparently without reservation?
+Who endorses the subconscious manipulation and the manufacturing and leveraging of privilege recommended by Jeff Walker’s Launch formula, apparently without reservation?

 “What Jeff Walker teaches in LAUNCH is vital for modern marketing success.
 You don’t need more tactics or tools; you need smart strategy, and that’s exactly what this book delivers.”